kurta17/KKL199/README.md

 [Users play a Match on chess.com or lichess.org]
    |
    v
-[Fetch match moves from website, Run function which identifies the Winner and signsthe  result] [Nodes Fetch Match Result via API (Win/Loss/Draw, Match ID)]
+[Fetch match moves from website, Run function which identifies the Winner and signs the result] [Nodes Fetch Match Result via API (Win/Loss/Draw, Match ID)]
    |
    v